quangnd/quangnd.github.io/_posts/2016-04-08-muoi-luat-cua-mot-lap-trinh-vien.markdown

 **Rule #5: Write Shy Code**

-Shy code is basically what we call the Law of Demeter.
-It could be described as the Principle of Least Knowledge, as Wikipedia explains:
+Shy code đước biết đến với thuật ngữ the [Law of Demeter][law-of-demeter].
+Nó có thể được miêu tả như là một nguyên tắc của tri thức tối thiểu, Wikipedia giải thích như sau:

-The guideline […] can be succinctly summarized in one of the following ways:
+Hướng dẫn […] được tổng quát ngắn gọn theo những cách sau:

-Each unit should have only limited knowledge about other units: only units “closely” related to the current unit.
+- Each unit should have only limited knowledge about other units: only units “closely” related to the current unit.
-Each unit should only talk to its friends; don’t talk to strangers.
+- Each unit should only talk to its friends; don’t talk to strangers.
-Only talk to your immediate friends.
+- Only talk to your immediate friends.

 Respecting the Law of Demeter when writing code enhance maintainability and reduce code duplication (so yes, that helps you repsect rule #1).

 **Rule #6: Configure, don’t integrate**